Furnace Repair Checklist

-Flat filters ought to be replaced once a month, while pleated filters should work somewhere in the vicinity of three months.
-You could also get a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you might have to change your filter sooner.

 To make changing your filter easier in the future, use a permanent pen on your heater outside or ductwork to show the airflow direction and filter size.

 Otherwise known as drain pans, condensate pans catch water your heater draws from the air.

 If moisture is dripping from within your heating system or its pan is overflowing, follow these guidelines.